Israel-Gaza crisis: Pro-Palestinian rallies gather in German cities | DW | 15.05.2021

 Police are preparing for possible clashes during pro-Palestinian rallies as Middle East tensions intensify.
 Chancellor Angela Merkel has warned that the country "will not suffer" antisemitic protests.

-Pro-Palestinian demonstrations are taking place in Germany's capital Berlin, Cologne, Hamburg and other cities on Saturday.
+Pro-Palestinian demonstrations are taking place in Berlin, Frankfurt, Hamburg and other German cities on Saturday.

-A court in Frankfurt overturned the city's attempt to block one protest on the grounds that bans can only be declared once "milder means," such as rules imposed on the demonstrators, have been exhausted.
+Over a thousand people gathered in Frankfurt in the afternoon after a court overturned the city's attempt to block a protest on the grounds that bans can only be declared once "milder means," such as rules imposed on the demonstrators, have been exhausted.

 City authorities had argued that the planned protest could endanger public safety and could become the "starting point for antisemitic statements, threats and acts."
 Several such incidents have been reported in Frankfurt in the past few days.